Inshore Trail FAQs

 How do I qualify for the invite-only Championship?

-Each boat is trying to record the heaviest three-fish aggregate weight in their division.
-The top 10 teams from the Flounder Division and the top 10 teams from the Red Drum Division will earn an invitation to the Championship.
+Each boat is trying to record the heaviest three-fish aggregate weight by the end of the Trail.
+The top 10 teams from the Red Drum Division will earn an invitation to the Championship.

-A boat can also qualify for the Championship by winning the top payout for its division in one of individual events.
-So for each division, the most boats that could qualify for the Championship is 14 boats.
+A boat can also qualify for the Championship by winning the top Trail payout in one of individual events.
+For example, the top Trail finisher in the Ocean Isle Inshore Challenge earns an automatic invitation to the Trail Championship.
+So the most boats that could qualify for the Championship is 15 boats.

 Is there an entry fee to the Championship?

-No, the initial Inshore Challenge entry fee covers your entry into the invite-only Championship.
+No, the initial Inshore Trail entry fee covers your entry into the invite-only Championship.

 Do you have to fish all five of the qualifying tournaments?

 There is no minimum entry.
 You don’t have to fish all five events–fish as many events as you wish.
-Fishing more events, though, gives the possibility of weighing in more fish (up to six fish) and dropping more fish (up to three fish) to tally the heaviest three-fish aggregate on the season.
-Your goal is three heavy fish in one or both divisions at the end of the Inshore Trail.
+Fishing more events, though, gives the possibility of weighing in more red drum (up to seven fish) to cull their heaviest three-fish aggregate on the season.
+Your goal is three heavy red drum at the end of the Inshore Trail.